joe2mcdonald/AssignmentFinal/TrussGrid/README.md

 ### Operation:
 ------
-**1. Use the Truss-Grid.html as a starting point.
+**1. Run the Truss-Grid-DEMO.html demonstration file to see the different variations of columns and the breakpoints when the browser is resized.
+Select which columns and rows that you will be using.
+It uses a demonstration CSS file with syles to show the Truss Grid Template.
-The Truss-Grid.css contains the grid dimentions as percentages.
+**2. The Truss-Grid.css contains the grid dimentions as percentages.
-Besure the CSS files (normalize.css and Truss-Grid.css) are in the html.
+Besure the CSS files (normalize.css and Truss-Grid.css) are in the html file that you are creating.
 To use these files, simply include the css files in the `<head>` of the HTML page.
 ```html
 <head>